 - A Summer Undergraduate Internship that will run for an eight week-period and will be open to art history students from UVA who are interested in the museum cross-departmental experience, gaining firsthand exposure to arts and nonprofit administration.

 University of Maryland

-In 2021, we will commemorate six years since The Phillips Collection and the University of Maryland joined forces, a dynamic partnership between America’s first museum of modern art and one of the country’s leading academic institutions for research and innovation.
+From 2015-2021, The Phillips Collection and the University of Maryland joined forces, creating a dynamic partnership between America’s first museum of modern art and one of the country’s leading academic institutions for research and innovation.
 With this partnership, the Phillips and UMD made a fundamental commitment to promote the best of both institutions, to offer UMD an arts home in the nation’s capital, and to collaboratively invest in the continuous growth of UMD’s excellent STEAM (science, technology, engineering, arts, and math) programming.
-UMD students and staff have brought energy and scholarship to Northwest Washington, and students on campus have benefited tremendously from Phillips resources in myriad ways such as joint teaching, research, and cultural activities; mobility of faculty, scholars, and students between institutions; and the creation and sharing of educational materials and resources across disciplines.
+UMD students and staff brought energy and scholarship to Northwest Washington, and students on campus benefited tremendously from Phillips resources in myriad ways such as joint teaching, research, and cultural activities; mobility of faculty, scholars, and students between institutions; and the creation and sharing of educational materials and resources across disciplines.